vitkolos/notes-iuip/semestr1-erasmus/computer-vision/lecture.md

 - characterization of an image
 - contours, regions (between the contours) – duality
-- how to distinguish between information and noise
 - noise filtering
+	- “how to distinguish between information and noise”
 	- most simple and adopted model: Gaussian noise
 	- convolution with a low-band Gaussian filter
 		- theorem: derivative of convolution = convolution of derivative